A WishYoo Alternative That Starts the Cards Itself

 What WishYoo does well

-WishYoo has been signing cards in Slack since 2016.
+WishYoo has been doing group card signing since 2016.
 If you need one card today and don't want to import a whole roster first, their setup is faster.
-Flat pricing ($9 or $29/month on their public plans for most single-workspace teams) is easy to forecast when you're sending a handful of cards you create yourself.
+Flat pricing on their public plans is easy to forecast when you're sending a handful of cards you create yourself.
 For occasional farewells or a promotion surprise, it works.

 Automated celebrations, not just birthdays

-People find us searching for a birthday card app for Slack.
-What they stay for is broader: recurring birthdays and work anniversaries on autopilot, plus occasion cards for farewells, promotions, thank-yous, and the rest.
-Same signing flow, same secret messages, same delivery by Slack DM or email.
+HuddleCard is a birthday card app for Slack that also runs work anniversaries on autopilot and occasion cards for farewells, promotions, thank-yous, and the rest.
+Signing, reminders, and delivery go out by Slack DM or email.

 That automation is the usual reason teams switch: they liked WishYoo's cards, but the person running them couldn't keep up once the headcount passed thirty and birthdays scattered across every month.

 HuddleCard is free for teams up to 10, every feature, no time limit.
-Past that it's $2.50 per active user per month: someone who signed a card, opened one they received, or commented that month.
-See how active users are counted.
+Past that it's from $2.50 per active user per month (tiered): the first 10 actives each month are free, and rates drop as more people participate.
+An active user is someone who signed a card, opened one they received, or commented that month.
+See tiered rates and how active users are counted.

 • 10 or fewer: HuddleCard is free with automated birthdays.
 WishYoo's free tier caps monthly cards and still needs a human to start each one.